gitsindonesia/ui-component/docs/guide/installation.md

 ## Compatibility

-Currently, GITS UI only support Vue 3 and Nuxt 3.
+Currently, Morpheme UI only support Vue 3 and Nuxt 3.

 ## Vue

-Checkout [Vue Installation Guide](/guide/vue) to install GITS UI to your Vue apps.
+Checkout [Vue Installation Guide](/guide/vue) to install Morpheme UI to your Vue apps.

 ## Nuxt

-Checkout [Nuxt Installation Guide](/guide/nuxt) to install GITS UI to your Nuxt apps.
+Checkout [Nuxt Installation Guide](/guide/nuxt) to install Morpheme UI to your Nuxt apps.